sajuthankappan/slick-web/README.md

 - Svelte.js
 - Sapper.js
+- Bulma CSS

 ## How to use

 Download the code [or clone the repo](https://gitlab.com/sajuthankappan/slick-web/)

-copy .env file to the root of the project
+create/copy .env file, at the root of the project

 Install npm packages and run: